 - Measure the shortening, brown sugar, and white sugar into a large bowl or the mixing bowl of a stand mixer fitted with the paddle attachment and cream them together.

 - Add the eggs, water, and vanilla extract.
 Mix well.

 - Add the baking soda and salt.
 Mix well.

 - Add the quick oatmeal and flour.
 Mix well.

-- For best results allow to the cookie dough to sit for 10 minutes to give the oatmeal time to absorb the extra moisture in the dough.
-Then if the cookie dough is too wet add a little bit more flour.
-Add more flour with caution however, because too much flour results in dry cookies.
+- For best results, allow the cookie dough to sit for 10 minutes to give the oatmeal time to absorb the extra moisture in the dough.
+Then, if the cookie dough is too wet, add a little bit more flour.
+Add more flour with caution, however, because too much flour results in dry cookies.

 - Scoop the oatmeal cookie dough out by the tablespoonfuls onto a prepared baking sheet.